metamorphosis0328/realtime-embeded-system-assignment/README.md

 - The AI assumes the human plays black and the robot plays white.
 - Vision logic uses a combination of Hough Circles and grayscale intensity to detect black and white pieces.
 Make sure the lighting is sufficient and there are no shadows on the board.
+- The vision detection mechanism requires the **entire board** to be visible within the camera frame, especially the **edges and corners**.
+Incomplete visibility may result in incorrect or failed coordinate mapping, as the system relies on full board geometry for perspective transformation.
 - Arm movement angles are calculated using bilinear interpolation from a 3x3 manually calibrated grid.

 ---

 ## Limitations & Future Work

-- The system is a prototype and not yet fully robust in terms of physical placement accuracy, and some core functionalities are still incomplete.
+- The system is a prototype and not yet fully robust in terms of physical placement accuracy, and the **gripping functionality** is currently under development.
 - Vision system currently uses simple grayscale thresholding; color detection could be improved with better lighting adaptation or ML-based classification.
 - AI depth is fixed and does not adapt to difficulty level or performance constraints.
 - The robotic arm relies on manually calibrated angles, and real-time kinematics is not yet implemented.
 - No GUI or user interface for game state or AI settings.
 - The current system architecture lacks sufficient decoupling between modules, which affects maintainability and scalability.

+---

+## Demo video

+- **Douyin (TikTok China version):** [https://v.douyin.com/ni1dFG2RaWw/](https://v.douyin.com/ni1dFG2RaWw/)

 ---